gamanuel/calculator-test/README.md

 Demo url: localhost/imajine/

-The first time that the application do a request to the backend, if the db is not created yet an script will be run to create the db.
+The first time that the application do a request to the backend, if the db is not created yet an script will be run to create it.